 Research gathered from Legal & General; parents are gifting deposits for their children now more than ever before.
 The gift so much now that it the “Bank of Mum & Dad” was a bank it would be one of the top 10 biggest lenders in the UK.

 The average parental gifted deposit in the UK is now up to £24,000.
 Gifts also come from other family members, including grandparents, as their wealth sometimes skips a generation.
-Thousands of homebuyers every year are reliant on their families to either get onto the housing ladder in the first place or upgrade to a larger, more beneficial home.
+Thousands of first time buyers in Middlesbrough every year are reliant on their families to either get onto the housing ladder in the first place or upgrade to a larger, more beneficial home.